pololu/rpicsim/docs/Labels.md

 Getting a Label object
 ---

-To get a Label object, call {RPicSim::Pic#label} and pass it the name of the label as the first argument:
+To get a Label object, call {RPicSim::Sim#label} and pass it the name of the label as the first argument:

     !!!ruby
     sim.label(:loopStart)  # => returns a Label object